EliasAL2/EliasAL2.github.io/_pages/about.md

 These hierarchical representations enable deep learning models to learn complex patterns and relationships within data, making it highly effective for image recognition and segmentation.

-Why is Image Segmantation important?
+Why is Image Segmentation important?
 ======
 Image Segmentation is important for **object recognition** and **detection**.
 Segmenting an image into meaningful regions helps in identifying and locating objects within the image.
 It is already used in